Acrylic kitchen doors – the ultimate gloss kitchen?

 How do acrylic gloss doors compare to foil, PVC and vinyl wrapped gloss doors?

-Below: wrapped type kitchen doors that are peeling:
+Below: wrapped kitchen doors that are peeling:

 How do acrylic gloss doors compare to painted and lacquered gloss doors?